SVDwebtech/100-days-of-code/log.md

 **Link to work:** Colt Steele's Web Developer Bootcamp

+### Day 17: July 08, 2022

+**Today's Progress**:

+1. HTML Email Signature: Create a customized HTML Email Signature

+**Thoughts:**

+1. HTML Email Signature: This is all new for to me.
+A bit frustrating as I am not sure how it will turn out.
+I am sure it will turn out alright in the end.
+Doesn't appear to be that difficult though.

+**Link to work:** Colt Steele's Web Developer Bootcamp

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)